acquire-ai/deepacquire-site/src/data/post/en/deepacquire-vs-competitors.md

 ## The Problem with Traditional Tools

-Most existing subtitle tools act as a layer on top of video players.
+Most subtitle tools simply translate subtitles and show them side-by-side.
 They are excellent at:

-* Displaying dual subtitles.
+- Displaying dual subtitles.
-* Providing instant dictionary lookups.
+- Providing instant dictionary lookups.
-* Saving words to a flashcard deck.
+- Saving words to a flashcard deck.

 However, they often lack **Context** and **Personalization**.
 In the age of AI, we should leverage its true strength, like:

-* With AI, we can provide explanations and teaching based on **your context** and **your personal situation**.
+- With AI, we can provide explanations and teaching based on **your context** and **your personal situation**.
-* By focusing on context and your individual interests, helps you deep understand and recall.
+- By focusing on context and your individual interests, you can understand and remember more deeply.

 ## What Makes DeepAcquire Different?